 - determine performance-related elements of remuneration for the Board’s consideration; and

 - administer the share award or bonus schemes, if any.

-As at 31 December 2018, the Executive Committee members were Mr. Prasert Bumsumpun, Mr. Chalermchai Mahagitsiri, Mr. Jitender Pal Verma and Dr. Jean Paul Thevenin.
+As at 31 December 2019, the Executive Committee comprises three (3) Non-Executive Directors, namely Mr. Prasert Bunsumpun, Mr. Jitender Pal Verma and Dr. Jean Paul Thevenin, and one (1) Executive Director namely Mr. Chalermchai Mahagitsiri.
 The Chairman of the Executive Committee was Mr. Prasert Bunsumpun.

 - approve transactions with a value of up to US Dollars 25 million;